-12. Rewind – Skill in which the top person starts with both feet in a standing position on the ground, is tossed into the air and performs a backward or side rotation into a stunt, pyramid or loading position (this would include a cradle).
+- Rewind – Skill in which the top person starts with at least one foot on the ground, is tossed into the air and performs a forward, backward, or side flip into a stunt, pyramid, loading position, or cradle.

 B. General Program Guidelines